cardano-foundation/CIPs/CIP-0072/README.md

 *`rootHash`*: The blake2b-256 hash of the entire offchain metadata tree object.
 This hash is used by clients to verify the integrity of the metadata tree object.
 When reading a metadata tree object, the client should calculate the hash of the object and compare it with the `rootHash` property.
 If the two hashes don't match, the client should discard the object.
 The metadata tree object is a JSON object that contains the dApp's metadata.
 The metadata tree object is described in the next section.
 Please note that off-chain JSON must be converted into RFC 8765 canonical form before taking the hash!

-*`metadata`*: An array of links to the dApp's metadata.
-The metadata is a JSON compatible RFC 8785 object that contains the dApp's metadata.
+*`metadata`*: Chunks of URLs that make up the dApp's metadata are arranged in an array to accommodate the 64-character limit per chunk, allowing for the support of longer URLs.
+The metadata itself is a JSON object compatible with RFC 8785, containing detailed information about the dApp

 ### On-chain Schemas